biswaruppatra90-ai/biswarup-ai-tools/README.md

 # biswarup-ai-tools
-A modern AI tools directory website built with HTML, CSS and JavaScript.
+A modern AI tools directory website built with HTML.